leoloman/pyvoltic/README.md

 This is a framework for the Volz Miller equations which is an approach to static or dynamic modelling of disease on a heterogenous network.
 At the moment the package contains the following models;
 - Volz Static Random Network Model
 - Volz Meyers Neighbour Exchange Network Model
-- Edge Based Compartmental Model (EBCM); Static Configuration Model Network
+- Edge Based Compartmental Model (EBCM): Static Configuration Model Network
 - EBCM: Mean Field Social Heterogeneity
 - EBCM: Dyanmic Fixed Degree